Border Security Force Sporting Club

 Border Security Force Sporting Club is an Indian multi-sports club, best known for its football section.
 The club is based in Jalandhar, Punjab, and currently competing in the Punjab State Super Football League.
-They are one of the dominating teams in Durand Cup and Independence Day Cup of Assam.
+They have been regular competitors in the Durand Cup and Independence Day Cup of Assam.

 BSF's corporate team competed in All India Public Sector tournament.

 History

-The team is well known for winning the prestigious Durand Cup on seven occasions during the 1960s, 1970s, and 1980s.
-Legendary player Sukhwinder Singh represented the club from 1974 to 1978.
+The team won the Durand Cup on seven occasions during the 1960s, 1970s, and 1980s.
+Sukhwinder Singh represented the club from 1974 to 1978.
 In June 1970, the All Nepal Football Association organized a tournament to celebrate the 50th birth anniversary of King Mahendra, where the team ultimately lost 2–0 to the East Pakistan football team in the title-deciding game, which was held in a round-robin league format.
 They later tied the second-place game with Mahabir Club, finishing as joint runners-up.

 BSF players (in red) during the Durand Cup at the Ambedkar Stadium in 2008.

 The team also spent one season in the old National Football League during the 1999–2000 season.
 They were relegated after finishing in 11th place.

 Rivalries

-As one of the renowned clubs from the state of Punjab, Border Security Force nurtured rivalries with numerous local sides including Leaders Club, Punjab Police, JCT Mills, in the state leagues.
+As a club from the state of Punjab, Border Security Force nurtured rivalries with numerous local sides including Leaders Club, Punjab Police, JCT Mills, in the state leagues.